Business Planning with Microfin

 *Seattle start time will be Sunday night December 10, 2017

-The cost of the training is $700, however a $100 early booking discount is available for those who register for the training by November 6, 2017.
-Final registration must be completed by December 1, 2017.
+The cost of the training is $700.
+Final registration must be completed by December 5, 2017.

 This Microfin training differs from the in-person training in several important elements.
 There is no way to consolidate 30+ hours of training over 5 days into just 10 hours with internet based training.
 Much of the rich discussion and interaction among participants cannot take place.
 Strategic business planning theory will not be presented.
 If participants want to get full benefit from the training, they will need to take careful notes and diligently review the case study and be creative in imagining how the case study will apply to their unique situation.
 And ask questions.